ProtonVPN/python-proton-vpn-connection/docs/04_devprotocol.rst

 Persistence prefix is needed for persisting connections:

 * To identify the status of the vpn connection or
+* If you want to disconnect the vpn outside the execution flow of your application (see ``down()`` method)
-* If you want to disconnect or recover from a crash
+* If you want recover from a crash that has left stale states on the host.

 The prefix has to follow a specific pattern.
 The first part of the prefix specifies the backend, while the second part consists of the protocol which then is followed by unique id of the connection
 (which should always be generated and set in the ``_setup()`` method).